MHKiT-Software/MHKiT-MATLAB/README.md

 - X: GitHub Actions unit test failed; consider using a tested version if issues arise.
 - `-`: MATLAB/Python version not compatible.

+## Development Notes

+### Contributions

+We encourage contributions through pull requests.
+Please submit your contributions via pull requests on this repository.

+### Local Development

+#### Setup

+1. Uninstall the MHKiT toolbox if already installed:

+   - Navigate to Home > Add-Ons > Manage Add-Ons > right-click on "mhkit" > "Uninstall"

+2. Clone or download the MHKiT-MATLAB source code.
+If contributing code, fork the repository and submit a pull request.
+GitHub provides details on the forking and pull request process [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

+3. Install the latest Python versions of `mhkit` and `mhkit_python_utils`.

+   - Navigate to the `MHKiT-MATLAB` directory:
+     - Install `mhkit-python`:
+       - `pip install mhkit`
+     - Install `mhkit-python-utils`:
+       - `pip install -e .`

+4. Add the `MHKiT-MATLAB/mhkit` folder and its subfolders to your MATLAB path.

+### Local Unit Testing

+Ensure code integrity by running unit tests locally before pushing changes to GitHub.

+To execute all unit tests, run `mhkit/tests/runTests.m`.
+Unit test results will display in the command window.

+### Code Coverage

+Code coverage reports are automatically generated during unit testing (refer to [Local Unit Testing](#local-unit-testing) for execution instructions). `mhkit/tests/coverage_report` contains results from the most recent code coverage report.

 ## Copyright and License

 MHKiT is copyright through the National Renewable Energy Laboratory,